ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

    The script accepts a file name, the number of lines to output as chunk, and how many seconds to wait in between.

 3. Run the following command to send lines each from the access log to {{site.data.keyword.messagehub}}.
-It uses the converted log file from above, sends 10 lines each and waits 1 second before sending the next lines.
+It uses the converted log file from above, sends 10 lines each and waits 1 second before sending the next lines:
    ```sh
    ./rate_limit.sh NASA_logs.json 10 1 | kcat -F kcat.config -P -t webserver
    ```